Brooke Chaplan is my guest today speaking with you about how to cope with pollen allergies and still enjoy your garden.

 Since the majority of pollen falls within 30 feet of the drip line of a tree, avoid male trees within 40 feet of your garden, if possible.

-Know the Pollen Forecasts
+Pollen Allergies Tip #2 Know the Pollen Forecasts

 Take a moment to watch your local news or check online sites to get the pollen or allergy forecast for the day in your area.
 If pollen counts are going to be high, then put off your gardening chores for a few days.
 This is important because high allergen counts in the air can affect you while gardening and long after you go back inside the house as well.

-Prevent Allergies before Gardening
+Pollen Allergies Tip #3 Prevent Allergies before Gardening

 Use local honey in your diet as a way to acclimate to pollens you will be exposed to.
-Preventative measures like these are your best defense when you need to do a large amount of work outside.
-Further, herbs that are astringent, demulcent, antimicrobial, and anti-catarrhal can help with symptoms and support your body’s natural defenses.
+Preventative measures like these are your best defence when you need to do a large amount of work outside.
+Further, herbs that are astringent, demulcent, antimicrobial, and anti-catarrhal can help with symptoms and support your body’s natural defences.
 You may already be growing some of them in your garden now.

 If these tips don’t work for you, you can take allergy medication before gardening to preemptively strike against your symptoms.
 This way you won’t have to deal with symptoms like watery eyes, runny nose, and irritation.

-Cover Up When Outside
+Pollen Allergies Tip #4 Cover Up When Outside

 You’ll want to dress in long-sleeved clothing and long pants when you go out into the garden.
 Wear a hat to protect your hair from collecting pollen and consider wearing a simple mask so you are filtering out pollen from reaching your mouth, nose, and lungs.
-This simple added protection can make all the difference.
+This simply added protection can make all the difference.

-Avoid Touching Your Face or Eyes
+Pollen Allergies Tip #5 Avoid Touching Your Face or Eyes

 A final tip is to avoid touching your face or eyes while gardening.
 This can transfer allergens or pollen to vulnerable areas on your body.
 The contact could lead to a serve allergy attack or exacerbated symptoms.
 Keep your hands far away from your face and try to wear gloves whenever possible.